09Pooja99/machine_learning_project_/README.md

 write code component for each and try to run pipeline example: demo.py by calling data_ingestion component -dataIngestion
 -DataValidation : schema required (schema.yaml created)

+Data Drift:
+Data drift refers to changes in the statistical properties of data over time that can affect the performance of machine learning models.
+These changes can occur in the input features (covariates), the relationship between input features and target variables, or the target variable itself.
+Data drift can lead to model degradation if the model is not updated or retrained to reflect the new data distribution.

+install Evidently AI Library for detection of data drift.